karabichoudhury/LandRegistry/README.md

 # LandRegistry

-# sample meteor application to integrate with npm
+Sample meteor application to integrate with npm